shuzhao-li-lab/khipu/README.md

 ## Applicable to isotope tracing
 The search pattern for isotopes is often dependent on the biochemical experiment.
 Users can overwrite the default by supplying their search patterns (see demo notebooks).
-Search patterns are separate from search functions, lending flexibiliy to data analysis.
+Search patterns are separate from search functions, lending flexibility to data analysis.

 The next step is to apply Khipu to chemical derivatization experiments.
 In chemical derivatization experiments, the origin compound and derivatized compound can be both measured in the LC-MS data.